 In the late 1800s, visionary citizens brought Olmsted to Buffalo.
 It was here that Olmsted, inspired by Joseph Ellicott’s radial street layout, designed his first system of parks and parkways, and proclaimed Buffalo to be “the best designed city in the country, if not the world.”
 During the 1901 Pan American Exposition, Buffalo was celebrated not only as the City of Light, but the City of Trees.1

 Another city prominently mentioned in The Book of Mormon is the City of Bountiful which was located in the Land Bountiful.
-It was a place you had to pass to gain access to the Land Northward.
+It (the land not the city) was a place you had to pass to gain access to the Land Northward.

 The following verses describe the relationship between the City of Bountiful and the City of Zarahemla: